SSSNET: Semi-Supervised Signed Network Clustering: Conclusion and Future Work

 \section{Conclusion and Future Work}

 provides an end-to-end pipeline to create node embeddings and carry out signed clustering, with or without available additional node features, and with an emphasis on polarization.
-It would be interesting to apply the method to more networks without ground truth, as is often done in community detection, and relate the resulting clusters to exogenous information.
-As another future direction, instead of specifying the number of clusters, we would like to extend our framework to also detect the number of clusters, see e.g., \cite{riolo2017efficient}.
+It would be interesting to apply the method to more networks without ground truth and relate the resulting clusters to exogenous information.
+As another future direction, we aim to extend our framework to also detect the number of clusters, see e.g., \cite{riolo2017efficient}.
 Other future research directions will address the performance in the very sparse regime, where spectral methods underperform and various regularization techniques have been proven to be effective both on the theoretical and experimental fronts; for example, see the regularization in the sparse regime for the unsigned \cite{chaudhuri12,Amini_2013} and signed clustering settings \cite{SPONGE2020regularized}.
 Applying signed clustering to cluster multivariate time series, and leveraging the uncovered clusters for the time series prediction task, by fitting the model of choice for each individual cluster, as in \cite{jha2015clusteringToForecast}, is a promising extension.
-Finally, adapting our pipeline for constrained clustering, a popular task in the semi-supervised learning \cite{consClust}, is worth exploring.
+Finally, adapting our pipeline for constrained clustering, a popular task in the semi-supervised learning \cite{consClust}, is worth exploring. \paragraph{Acknowledgements.} YH is supported by a Clarendon scholarship.

-\paragraph{Acknowledgements.} YH acknowledges the support of a Clarendon scholarship from the University of Oxford.
 GR is funded in part by EPSRC grants EP/T018445/1 and EP/R018472/1.
 MC acknowledges support from the EPSRC grant EP/N510129/1 at The Alan Turing Institute. { }